Skip to content

 • Cycling between bursts of energy and fatigue throughout the day

-• Emotions that seem disproportionate to the event that triggered them
+• Emotions that seem disproportionate to the triggering event

 • Feeling overwhelmed by emotions and unable to cope